LeyangYu1996/EC601_Mini_Project/Mini_Project_2/README.md

 ### 2.4 Results

-I used 73 images of banana and 77 images of apple to train this, the results is listed below:
+I used up to 100 images of banana to train this, the results is listed below:

 <img src="./YOLOv3_Results/banana1.jpg" width="500">